Winstein--15

 but those under the Law were held by God to a higher standard in adhering to

-that requirement than were foreigners and alien residents who had not become
+and alien residents who had not become

 worshipers of Jehovah." ("Insight on the Scriptures," Vol.1, "Blood")